 How to write a pop chorus

-Pop chorus: A pop chorus is often regarded as the most vital part of the song and the part of the song that if done correctly sticks in your head for hours, even days after you’ve heard it.
+A pop chorus is often regarded as the most vital part of the song and the part of the song that if done correctly sticks in your head for hours, even days after you’ve heard it.
 Writing a song chorus is an art in itself, but nail it and you can reap the rewards for a very long time.
 Read on for some helpful tips in trying to write a pop chorus.

-Warning!
 Be aware there are no guarantees and it can sometimes take people hundreds of songs before getting that one song with a pop chorus!

 Writing a pop chorus

-Repetition of the vocal hook on the pop chorus
+Repetition of the vocal hook

-Change the pop chorus dynamics
+Change the dynamics

 If you play a song the whole way through with exactly the same dynamics, your audience will tune out without realising it so make sure to keep it varied.
 Most modern pop songs feature a pop chorus that is louder or projected with more urgency than the rest of the song.
-However try experimenting with different dynamics.
+However, try experimenting with different dynamics.

-HOT TIP!
 Listen to the greats- Look to select out your favourite hit songs and really listen to them; listen to how they build the bridge to the pop chorus and how they deliver the pop chorus in particular.

 Work in extra melody and vocal hooks